FusionAuth/fusionauth-site/site/_drafts/fusionauth-example-react.md

 module.exports = router;
 ```

-Try navigating to http://localhost:9000/user.
+Try navigating to [localhost:9000/user](http://localhost:9000/user).
 You'll see the `token` printed out in the browser.
-We want it to show up in our React client, so we'll make a request to `/user` from React.
+We want to use it in our React client, so we'll make a request to `/user` from React.

 A good way to keep things organized in your React client is to save everything returned by FusionAuth in one state parameter.
-Here, we've named it `body`, because an HTTP request returns a body; that's ultimately what we'll get back from FusionAuth.
+Here, I've named it `body`, because an HTTP request returns a body, and we're making an HTTP request to get this info.

 The simple logic goes like this: if `this.state.token` exists, there's a user logged in; otherwise, there isn't a user logged in.